EligijusK/UDPServer/README.md

 # UDPServer

-This package is for creating simple multiplayer games.
+This package is for server of other packet for simplemultiplayer games.